Stratifications on the Ran space

 \section{Background}

-Let $\SC$ be the set of finite, abstract simplicial complexes\footnote{All simplicial complexes will be abstract and finite, so we drop the adjectives.}.
+Let $\SC$ be the set of finite, abstract simplicial complexes\footnote{All simplicial complexes will be abstract and finite unless otherwise noted, so we drop the adjectives.}.
 A simplicial complex $C$ is defined by its \emph{vertices} and \emph{simplices}, that is, a pair of sets $(V(C),S(C))$ with $S(C)\subseteq P(V(C))$ closed under taking subsets.